Looking to find your competitor's most valuable keywords? Use this simple 5-step process to uncover a trove of new opportunities.

 In our example, those are keywords unique to Beardbrand that Beardoholic could target:

-Note: also look at the keywords your competitor is ranking for in the top 10 positions, but you are not even targeting yet:
+You can also look at the keywords your competitor is ranking for in the top 10 positions, but you are not even targeting yet:

 This will return a different set of keyword opportunities: